Office: Clark C346

 Office Hours: Wednesdays and Thursdays 11-12 or by appointment

 I joined the CSU Political Science faculty in 2000 after receiving my PhD at the University of Colorado-Boulder and became Chair of the department in July 2015.
 I teach courses in international relations and environmental politics.
 My research focuses on global environmental governance, with a particular interest in the role of non-state actors in creating new mechanisms for steering society towards a more sustainable future.
 Although most of my work has focused on climate change, I have recently become interested in issues of natural resource extraction.
-My current projects explore the transnational governance of resource extraction and political pathways to decarbonization.
 I am also the founder and co-leader of the Environmental Governance Working Group at CSU, a multi-disciplinary research community of faculty and graduate students in the College of Liberal Arts and the Warner College of Natural Resources and a member of the Earth System Governance project's scientific steering committee.

 PhD University of Colorado (2000)

 - Michele Betsill.
 2017.
 Trump's Paris withdrawal and the reconfiguration of global climate change governance.
 Chinese Journal of Population, Resources and Environment.
 Published online 3 July 2017.

 - Michele Betsill and Dimitris Stevis.
 2016.
 The Politics and Dynamics of Energy Transitions: Lessons from Colorado’s (USA) “New Energy Economy.”
 Environment and Planning C: Government and Policy.
 34(2): 381-396.
 Doi: 0263774X15614668.